Hardwick Spring Festival (Springfest)

 Downtown Street Fair, 11:30-3:00 pm

-Something new this year--a street fair in downtown Hardwick with music, food, performances, vendors, contests, games, and other activities hosted by local businesses, organizations, and families.
+Something new this year--a street fair in downtown Hardwick with music, food, vendors, contests, games, performances, and other activities hosted by local businesses, organizations, and families.
+Featuring the funky rhythms of the Sara Whitehair Band and other local musicians.
 North Main Street will be closed between Church Street and the Hardwick Inn.
 Hosted by the Hardwick Downtown Partnership.

 Tristan Southworth Memorial Day Classic, 3:00 pm